Jolak5/kanban-copy/books/m4_full_website_v1_1.md

 - Make sure that when you click on any of the links, the main area changes to display only one of the three content sections.
 (Hint: you can simply add and remove CSS classes to display or hide the content.)
 - To change the contents of the page, don't use any library or framework, use only plain JavaScript and CSS.
-- Display the current date below the navigation bar.
-For this requirement you should use a library - [Luxon](https://moment.github.io/luxon/#/install).
-  - See the article [Get the current date and time](https://moment.github.io/luxon/#/tour?id=get-the-current-date-and-time).
-Your task here is to use a new tool effectively with little externally curated support.
-Exactly as you will do in your future job.
 -  **You need to use pair-programming for this project.
 We will check to see if both partners submitted code by looking at the commit history for each project.
 Therefore you need to use only one repository for your pair-programming group.**

 ### Need a big picture?